Jim McDonnell (sheriff)

+James McDonnell (born August 26, 1959) is an American law enforcement officer who has been the 59th Chief of the Los Angeles Police Department since November 8, 2024.

-James McDonnell is the former sheriff of Los Angeles County.
-McDonnell was elected as L.A.
-County's 32nd sheriff on November 4, 2014, defeating former Undersheriff Paul Tanaka (who is now in federal prison).
-He replaced interim sheriff John Scott on December 1, 2014.
-Scott replaced former sheriff Lee Baca (who is also in federal prison).
-Previously, McDonnell served as the Chief of Police in Long Beach, California and before that in the Los Angeles Police Department.
-McDonnell was defeated in 2018 by Alex Villanueva.
+He is the former sheriff and head of the Los Angeles County Sheriff's Department, the largest in the US, having been elected as L.A.
+County's 32nd sheriff on November 4, 2014, defeating former Undersheriff Paul Tanaka.
+He replaced interim Sheriff John Scott on December 1, 2014.
+Scott replaced former Sheriff Lee Baca (who was also in federal prison).
+McDonnell was defeated for re-election as Sheriff in 2018 by Alex Villanueva.

+Previously, McDonnell served as the Chief of Police in Long Beach, California from 2010–2014, and before that, he had served in various positions in the Los Angeles Police Department from 1981–2010, including First Assistant Chief, the second-highest position in the department.

 Early life and education

 McDonnell grew up in a working-class neighborhood in Brookline, Massachusetts.
-He graduated from Saint Anselm College in Goffstown, New Hampshire, where he received a Bachelor of Science in Criminal Justice.
-He then received a master's degree in Public Administration from the University of Southern California.
+He graduated from Saint Anselm College in Goffstown, New Hampshire, where he received a Bachelor of Science in criminal justice.
+He then received a Master of Public Administration (M.P.A.) from the University of Southern California.

 Career

 LAPD

-McDonnell began his law enforcement career as twenty-one-year-old graduate from the Los Angeles Police Academy in 1981.
+McDonnell began his law enforcement career as a 21-year-old graduate from the Los Angeles Police Academy in 1981.
 During his 28 years of work in the LAPD, he held every rank except Chief of Police and served as second in command to Chief William Bratton.
-He was considered a frontrunner for the position but Charlie Beck was appointed instead of him.
+He was considered a frontrunner for the position in 2009 to replace Bratton, but Deputy Chief Charlie Beck was appointed instead.
 While at the LAPD McDonnell was viewed as an ambassador who helped the department connect with Los Angeles' diverse communities and political leaders as Bratton's chief of staff and second-in-command.
 As a candidate for Chief in 2002, McDonnell presented a plan for community-based policing that was eventually adopted by Bratton and served as the foundation to overhaul and reform the LAPD.
 While working for the LAPD, he held a variety of assignments in patrol, detectives, vice, gang, organized crime, homicide and other divisions.
 In the 1990s as a commander, he gained attention for his efforts to revitalize the LAPD's senior lead officer program and to build the LAPD forerunner to the Compstat computer crime-mapping system along with helping implement the consent decree.
+On November 8, 2024, he was sworn in as the 59th Chief of the Los Angeles Police Department.
+During his tenure, the June 2025 Los Angeles protests occurred and resulted in over 400 arrests and the California National Guard being deployed.